From the river to the sea: Legal status

+Europe

+United Kingdom

 Following the 2023 Hamas attack on Israel, the British Home Secretary at the time, Suella Braverman, proposed prosecuting those using the phrase in certain contexts.

+Netherlands

 A majority of the Dutch parliament declared the phrase to be a call for violence.
 The judiciary, however, ruled in August 2023 that the phrase was protected on free speech grounds, being "subject to various interpretations", including those that "relate to the state of Israel and possibly to people with Israeli citizenship, but do not relate to Jews because of their race or religion".
 The decision was later upheld by the Dutch Supreme Court.
 In May 2024, a parliamentary motion calling for the criminalization of the slogan passed with a single-vote majority.
 As a result, prosecutions for inciting violence and hate speech when using the slogan are theoretically possible; however, prosecutions remain difficult in practice.

+Austria

-On 11 October 2023, Vienna police banned a pro-Palestinian demonstration, citing the inclusion of the phrase "from the river to the sea" in invitations, as a justification.
+In October 2023, Vienna police banned a pro-Palestinian demonstration, citing the inclusion of the phrase "from the river to the sea" in invitations, as a justification.
 Politicians in Austria have also considered declaring use of the phrase to be a criminal offense, with Austrian chancellor Karl Nehammer saying that the phrase would be interpreted as a call for murder.

+Estonia

-On 5 November 2023, in Tallinn (Estonia), the police opened criminal proceedings against five rally participants who used "From the river to the sea, Palestine will be free".
+In November 2023, in Tallinn (Estonia), the police opened criminal proceedings against five rally participants who used "From the river to the sea, Palestine will be free".

+Germany

-On 11 November 2023, the phrase was banned in Bavaria (Germany), and "the prosecutor's office and the Bavarian police warned that henceforth its use, regardless of language, will be considered as the use of symbols of terrorist organizations.
+The phrase was banned in Bavaria (Germany) in November 2023, and "the prosecutor's office and the Bavarian police warned that henceforth its use, regardless of language, will be considered as the use of symbols of terrorist organizations.
 This may result in punishment of up to three years in prison or a fine".
-Despite a report of 28 January 2024 by CNN, the phrase was not considered illegal all over Germany.
+Despite a report issued in January 2024 by CNN, the phrase was not considered illegal all over Germany.
 On 22 March 2024 the Administrative Court of Hesse ruled against an interdiction by the Frankfurt municipality and allowed the phrase in the course of a demonstration the same day.

-On 16 November 2023, it was reported that users of the phrase may face criminal prosecution in the Czech Republic.
+In November 2025, the Higher Administrative Court of Münster ruled that the police cannot prohibit protesters in expressing criticism of the state of Israel or questioning its "right to exist" during demonstrations.
+It clarified that these actions, as well as "advocating for peaceful changes" to the political situation, falls within protected free speech.

+Czech Republic

+In November 2023, the Ministry of the Interior of the Czech Republic expressed the opinion that the use of the phrase may be considered criminal.
+This view was, however, rejected after multiple appeals in August 2024 by the Supreme Administrative Court of the Czech Republic, which explained that any use of the phrase must be evaluated in context, is not criminal in itself, and that its use on an invitation cannot be a reason to ban an announced public gathering.

+France

+In April 2026, French MP Caroline Yadan introduced the Yadan bill, which would criminalize the phrase in France.